Judging

 Amy is responsible for leading and developing all aspects of British Baker’s editorial coverage, from breaking news to in-depth features and analyses covering businesses of all sizes including bakery’s major players and artisanal outlets.
 She has more than a decade of experience as a journalist, seven years of which have been spent at British Baker.
 She has a great appreciation of all bakery items from the nostalgia-inducing Blobby biscuits to deep-filled doughnuts (earning her the nickname the ‘Duchess of Doughnuts’).

-Chris Parrington, NPD & Technical Manager, Kluman & Balter
+Chris Parrington, Technical and Development Manager, Kluman & Balter

 Daryl Stephenson, Assessor, Coleg Cambria